Modicon Side Effects

 - vomiting of blood

 Some side effects of ethinyl estradiol / norethindrone may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

-- blemishes on the skin
+- blotchy spots on the exposed skin

 For Healthcare Professionals